Best Automotive Polisher:

 Now that we have the difference between a polisher and a buffer out of the way, let's go deeper into understanding the various types of machine polishers available before we get into the exact polisher I recommend as a beginner.

 Darren's Note: Today is a world rapidly adopting anything battery powered.
 When it comes to the world of car polishing, the term corded or cordless are the default terms.
-And any type of machine polisher will have both versions available.
+And in most cases, any type of machine polisher will have both versions available.

 Rotary: Machine polisher that has a buffing head that spins on a single axis point.
 Spins in one direction only.
 Can also be called a high-speed buffer or a variable speed polisher.